Strong supermartingales and limits of nonnegative martingales: Formulation of the problem and main results

-\end{theorem} Note that the convergence \eqref{C2} is \emph{topological}.
-It corresponds to the weak topology that is generated on the space of optional processes by the topology of $L^0(P)$ and all evaluation mappings $e_\tau (X) (\om):= X_{\tau(\om)}(\om)$ that evaluate an optional process $X=(X_t)_{0 \leq t \leq 1}$ at a finite stopping time $\tau$.
+We thank Kostas Kardaras for indicating that convergence~\eqref{C2} is \emph{topological}.
+It corresponds to the weak topology that is generated on the space of optional processes by the topology of $L^0(P)$ and all evaluation mappings $e_\tau(X) (\omega):= X_{\tau(\omega)}(\omega)$ that evaluate an optional process $X=(X_t)_{0 \leq t \leq1}$ at a finite stopping time~$\tau$.
 By the optional cross section theorem this topology is Hausdorff.

-Given Theorem \ref{c1} and Theorem \ref{t1} above one can ask conversely what the smallest class of stochastic processes is that is closed under convergence in probability at all finite stopping times and contains the set of bounded martingales.
-Here the next result shows that this set is the set of optional strong supermartingales. \begin{theorem} Let $X=(X_t)_{0 \leq t \leq 1}$ be an optional strong supermartingale and suppose that its stochastic base $(\Om,\cF,\FF,P)$ is sufficiently rich to support a Brownian motion $W=(W_t)_{0\leq t\leq 1}$.
-Then there is a sequence of bounded c\`adl\`ag martingales $(M^n)^\i_{n=1}$ such that, for every $[0,1]$-valued stopping time $\tau$, we have convergence in probability, i.e.
+Given Theorem~\ref{c1} and Theorem~\ref{t1} above one can ask conversely what the smallest class of stochastic processes is that is closed under convergence in probability at all finite stopping times and contains the set of bounded martingales.
+Here the next result shows that this set is the set of optional strong supermartingales.